librolibro/cellular-automaton.nvim/README.md

 ## Implementing your own cellular automaton logic
 Using a simple interface you can implement your own cellular automaton animation.
-You need to provide a configuration table with an `update` function, which takes a 2D grid of cells and modifies it in place \(base types described in [types.lua](./lua/cellular-automaton/types.lua) file\).
+You need to provide a configuration table with an `update` method, which takes a 2D grid of cells and modifies it in place \(base types described in [types.lua](./lua/cellular-automaton/types.lua) file\).